wiris/moodle-filter_wiris/README.md

 > The library's source code can be found at [@wiris/html-integrations](https://www.github.com/wiris/html-integrations) repository

 **Note:** More details on the `thirdpartylibs.xml` file.

+## Contributing

+We would love for you to contribute to this project and help make it better.

+As a contributor, the guidelines we would like you to follow are documented in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Technical Support